Rajavinte Makan: Casting

 Dennis Joseph wanted Mammootty to play the role of Vincent Gomes in the film.
 He narrated the script to Mammootty, which the latter liked.
 However, on learning that the film was being produced and directed by Kannanthanam, Mammootty backed out.
 In a 2018 interview with Safari TV, Dennis Joseph told that the failure of Kannanthanam's Aa Neram Alppa Dooram affected Mammootty very much and he was not keen on working with Kannanthanam again.
 The incident created a permanent rift between them.
 Following Mammootty's rejection, they approached Mohanlal on the sets of Kariyilakkattu Pole, who was ready to do the film.
-This led to Joseph making modifications to the script to suit Mohanlal's style.
+This led to Dennis making modifications to the script to suit Mohanlal's style.
 To meet the film's budget Kannanthanam had to sell his car and ancestral property.
 The film also marked the debut of S. P. Venkatesh.
 The female lead was chosen to be Ambika.
 Her mother, Kallara Sarasamma told Thambi that he should pay her ₹1.25 lakhs.
 However, after a few days Ambika adjusted the amount to ₹1 lakh.
 Mohanlal was paid a remuneration of ₹1 lakh, the same as Ambika.

-For the role of Vincent Gomes' right-hand man, Kannanthanam suggested a few names to Joseph.
+For the role of Vincent Gomes' right-hand man, Kannanthanam suggested a few names to Dennis.
 However, they rejected the role citing that they did not want to play right hand to Mohanlal.
-Joseph then suggested that the role be split into two.
-For one of them, Joseph suggested K. G. George's relative, Mohan Jose.
+Dennis Joseph then suggested that the role be split into two.
+For one of them, Dennis suggested K. G. George's relative, Mohan Jose.
 For the second role, they decided to cast a new face.
-Gayathri Ashokan sent Joseph a few stills from the 1985 film Onnu Muthal Poojyam Vare featuring Suresh Gopi.
-Impressed by his looks, Kannanthanam called Gopi for an interview and was cast in the film.
+Gayathri Ashokan sent Dennis a few stills from the 1985 film Onnu Muthal Poojyam Vare featuring Suresh Gopi.
+Impressed by his looks, Kannanthanam called Suresh for an interview and was cast in the film.
 This was Suresh Gopi's first major role in Malayalam cinema.

 Themes

-The basic plot of Rage of Angles by Sidney Sheldon was adapted by Joseph for Rajavinte Makan.
+The basic plot of Rage of Angles by Sidney Sheldon was adapted by Dennis Joseph for Rajavinte Makan.
 However, the book has been uncredited.
 In Rage of Angels, the central character is a top female lawyer, Jennifer Parker who is torn between a top US senator and a mafia chief.
 Rajavinte Makan features a female prosecutor, Nancy who vacillates between the home minister, Krishnadas and the liquor baron, Vincent Gomes.
 Sreedhar Pillai of India Today felt that the film showcased overtly political themes and also felt that the characters of Krishnadas and Vincent Gomes closely resembled former home minister Vayalar Ravi and liquor baron Chandrasenan.
 Writing for Full Picture, Aradhya Kurup wrote, "This uncredited adaptation is a toned-down version of the powerful narrative by Sheldon.
 One of the highlights of the film is the mafia don's characterization — Vincent Gomez.
 He is a calmer version of the fierce Michael Moretti.
 Understandably, the cinema chooses to glorify the don and cut down the heroine's role."